-Multimedia microphones are usually not very sensitive because they are designed for use with high gain audio systems (computer sound cards or similar devices).
-You can use any type of processor or preamplifier but must have very little amplification.
-Take care that distortion or feedback does not occur in the transmitter.
+Multimedia microphones are not very sensitive because they are designed for high audio gain systems (sound cards for computers or similar devices).
+You will have to use some model of processor or pre-amplifier, but be careful not to saturate the transmitter input.